European Rugby Champions Cup: Disagreements over structure & governance

-Subsequently, in September 2013, the English and French clubs announced their intention to organise their own tournament, to be named the Rugby Champions Cup, from 2014 to 2015 season onwards, and invited other European clubs, provinces, and regions to join them.
+Subsequently, in September 2013, the English and French clubs announced their intention to organise their own tournament, to be named the Rugby Champions Cup, from 2014 to 2015 season onwards.
+They invited other European clubs, provinces and regions to join them.
 The IRB (now World Rugby) stepped into the debate at the same time to announce its opposition to the creation of a breakaway tournament.
 In October 2013, Regional Rugby Wales, on behalf of the four Welsh regions, confirmed its full support for the proposed new Rugby Champions Cup.
 Negotiations for both a new Heineken Cup and Rugby Champions Cup were then ongoing.

-On 10 April 2014, following almost two years of negotiations, a statement was released under the aegis of European Professional Club Rugby (EPCR) announcing that the nine stakeholders to the new competition, the six unions, and three umbrella club organisations (Premiership Rugby, LNR, and Regional Rugby Wales), had signed Heads of Agreement for the formation of the European Rugby Champions Cup, the European Rugby Challenge Cup and a new, third tournament, initially called the Qualifying Competition and now known as the European Rugby Continental Shield.
+On 10 April 2014, following almost two years of negotiations, a statement was released under the aegis of European Professional Club Rugby (EPCR) announcing that the nine stakeholders to the new competition, the six unions and three umbrella club organisations (Premiership Rugby, LNR and Regional Rugby Wales), had signed Heads of Agreement for the formation of the European Rugby Champions Cup, the European Rugby Challenge Cup and a new, third tournament, initially called the Qualifying Competition and now known as the European Rugby Continental Shield.
 On the same day, BT and Sky announced an agreement that divided coverage of the new European competitions.
-Both will split the pool matches, quarter-finals, and semi-finals equally, and both will broadcast the final.
+Both will split the pool matches, quarter-finals and semi-finals equally, and both will broadcast the final.
 BT will get first choice of English Premiership club matches in the Champions Cup, with Sky receiving the same privilege for the Challenge Cup.